This section describes how to declare HTML elements in templates.

 When the value is not a callback, the two approaches are identical.

-The child nodes of an HTML element are declared using the childNodes
+The child nodes of an HTML element are declared using the childNodes property

-content property (both are equivalent).
+or the special $ content property (both are equivalent).

 Child nodes are declared as an array: